ToAmano/MLWC/tutorial/installation.rst

     conda install pip
     pip install --upgrade pip

-Goint to the root directory of the package, you can install the package by pip.
+Goint to the root directory of the package, you can install the package using ``pip``.

 .. code-block:: bash